 Making a claim for a deceased member of staff

 Employers have a key role in the process of submitting a claim for the lump sum payment.
 The process of making a claim is outlined below:

 1. The employer completes preliminary eligibility checks.

-2. The employer initiates the claim and contacts bereaved families to start the application process.
+2. If there may be eligibility for a claim, the employer contacts bereaved families to start the application process.